-Whether you’re borrowing money from a bank or saving money in a bank account, interest and interest rates will play into your financial picture.
+Whether you’re borrowing money from a lender or depositing money in a savings account, interest rates will play into your financial picture.
 And understanding exactly how they work is crucial to making the best possible decisions for your money.

 Interest Rate Definition